How to Be Sure You're Using Your Space Heater Safely

 How to Use a Space Heater Safely

 - Place the heater on a hard, level, and nonflammable surface.
-They are intended to sit on the floor, not on a table.
+These appliances are intended to sit on the floor, not on a table.

 - Establish a 3-foot kid- and pet-free zone around the heater, and never put a space heater in a child’s room.